Wetlands Trail, Henderson Bike Trails

 Are your biking skills up to the challenge of the Wetlands Trail?

-Once you see these views of the Wetlands Bike Trail, you’ll know that there is a vast difference in the Wetlands trail on the north side of the Las Vegas Wash.
+Once you see these views of the Wetlands Trail bike route, you’ll know that there is a vast difference in the Wetlands trail on the north side of the Las Vegas Wash.
 Do not confuse this trail with the Pabco-Wells easy trail on Galleria–the south side of the wash.
 Don’t confuse it with the 1.5-mile loop at the Wetlands Nature Park, either.
 Watch and learn.

-Wear a helmet, eye protection, gloves, and bring a spare tube, C02 cartridge or a small bike pump.
+Wear a helmet, eye protection, gloves, and bring a spare tube, C02 cartridge, or a small bike pump.
 Bring plenty of water to do this ride.
-I will consume a liter of water on this route and I start hydrating upon arising on the mornings that I ride.
+I will consume a liter of water on this route and start hydrating upon arising in the mornings I ride.

 The video bike route starts at Terrazza Park in Lake Las Vegas, Henderson, Nevada.
 Locals and visitors can rent bicycles and e-bikes at the River Mountains Bike Shop nearby.